Black Pine Project, Lemhi County, Idaho USA

-The Company also has a 100% lease option on certain additional mineral claims located in the same area.
-A total of US$45,900 has been paid to date to the optionor.
+A total of US$45,900 has been paid to date to the optionor of the Queen of the Hills claims.
 To exercise the option, the Company must pay a total purchase price of US$1,000,000 including the advance annual minimum royalty payments.

 The Morning Glory and Queen of the hills claims remain in good standing.

 Virgin River & Centennial Zone, Athabasca Basin, Northern Saskatchewan, Canada

 During the year ended February 28, 1999, the Company’s wholly owned subisidiary, Coronation Mines entered into a joint exploration agreement with UEM Inc. whereby Coronation aquired 2% of the Virgin River project with the first right of offer to acquire up to 10% and a carry through to $10 million worth of exploration and development.
 UEM Inc. was a corporation owned 50% by Cameco Corporation (“Cameco”) and 50% by AREVA.
 Subsequently, UEM was dissolved and both Cameco and AREVA became equal partners (49% each) in the joint exploration agreement.
 Cameco is the operator of the project.
 As of February 28, 2016 over $33.9 million has been spent on the project exploring a large unconformity-type deposit that has resulted in the discovery of the Centennial Deposit.